captbaritone/jordaneldredge.com/_posts/2016-09-20-ah-leave-me-not-to-pine-ukulele-solo.md

 ---
 layout: post
 title: "\"Ah leave me not to pine\" ukulele solo"
-summary: Video and PDF tablature of a Gilbert and Sullivan aria arranged for ukulele
+summary: Video and PDF tablature of a Gilbert and Sullivan aria arranged for ukulele.
 ---

 I created this arrangement of "Ah, leave me not to pine" from Gilbert and